Home

 -

-fitted safety harness in a pram, pushchair or highchair.
+Always use a securely fitted safety harness in a pram, pushchair or highchair.

 -

-must be locked to avoid misadventure by children.
+Windows and doors must be locked to avoid misadventure by children.

 -

-such as a chair next to a window.
+Avoid placing “step-stones” such as a chair next to a window.

-Take extra care
+- Take extra care to avoid side-turning

-to avoid side-turning of a baby chair.
+of a baby chair.

 First Aid:

-Don’t panic.
-Call
+- Don’t panic.
+Call for help if

-Check the level of
+- Check the level of consciousness

-consciousness of the infant/child.
+of the infant/child.

-Examine the child
+- Examine the child if airway is

-If breathing and circulation
+- If breathing and circulation

 are normal, check for any other injuries on the body.

-If bleeding occurs,
+- If bleeding occurs, ensure there

-your hand.
-Elevate the injured limb.
+the injured limb.

-If deformity is seen
+- If deformity is seen on the injured

-on the injured part, do not move it and call for help immediately.
+part, do not move it and call for help immediately.

 CHOKING

-swallowing of foreign body, strangulation, covering of head by blankets, accidental
+Accidental swallowing of foreign body, strangulation, covering of head by blankets,

-suffocation by pillow while baby sleeps in a prone position, near-drowning
+accidental suffocation by pillow while baby sleeps in a prone position, near-drowning

 etc.